 9...
 Now tip the vermiculite supplied into the Aga range cooker a bit at a time and spread it out as you do so.
 When you have a nice even layer that is level with the top of the cooker front that will do nicely!

 10...
 Now we need to install your new top blanket.
-It is supplied in two sections, both are the width of the cooker.
-Place the wider section to the rear or the cooker and then use a sharp knife blade to cut out the shape of hotplate and simmering plate and around the flue.
+Place on the cooker and then use a sharp knife blade to cut out the shape of hotplate and simmering plate and around the flue.
 You’ll also need cut outs for the tie rods.
 The tighter you can do this to the parts involved the better; we don’t want gaps for heat to escape.
 Keep the sections of insulation removed.
-The pic below shows a 4 oven Aga range cooker but the main section is the same as an equivalent 2 oven Aga range cooker.

 12...
-When you have both large sections neatly in place use the trimmings to fill any gaps you can see.
+Use the trimmings to fill any gaps you can see.

 13...
 Now you simply need to lift the hob top back onto the cooker and secure with the 4 hobs screws.
 It will probably need some jiggling to get it level again!

 >> Are you ready?
 Then you'll need the Insulation Upgrade Kit for use with Aga Range Cookers or browse the rest of our DIY kits for Aga range cookers.